Phileosopher/toolbox/README.md

 1. Things that are obsolete and their superior replacement.
 2. Any relevant platforms/languages the tool needs (e.g., ⊞■⌘🐧🍎🤖⇉).
 3. Any classes or sub-classes of tool I may have missed.
+4. Something that should be removed due to a scandal involved, politicization, or was hacked, preferably with a more open-source alternative.

 If you like what you see, feel free to fork, or visit [my website](https://stucky.tech) for other useful things.